The Absorption Law, or How to Kreisel a Hilbert-Bernays-L\"ob: Basic Conventions, Notations, Definitions

 \subsection{Theories}

 A theory $U$ in this paper is a theory in the signature of arithmetic.\footnote{Everything in the paper lifts to the more general case where a theory of arithmetic is interpretable in the given theory.
 However, it is pleasant to avoid the extra notational burden of the more general case.
-The notational burdens of the present paper seem to be sufficiently heavy.} A theory is given by a set $X$ of axioms.
+The notational burdens of the present paper seem to be sufficiently heavy already.} A theory is given by a set $X$ of axioms.
 We will generally assume that $X$ is a recursively enumerable set.
 However, $X$ is just given as a set and it is not intrinsically connected with a presentation.
 We will assume as a default that $U$ extends Elementary Arithmetic {\sf EA}.

 Two salient theories of the paper are Elementary Arithmetic {\sf EA} and Peano Arithmetic {\sf PA}.
 The theory {\sf EA} is $\mathrm I\Delta_0+{\sf exp}$.
 It is finitely axiomatizable by a single axiom $B$.
 See \cite{haje:meta91}.
 The predicate $x= \gnum B$ will be called $\beta$.
-The theory {\sf PA} has a standard elementary presentation $\pi$ of the axiom set.
+The theory {\sf PA} has a standard elementary presentation $\pi$ of the axiom set corresponding to the usual axiom scheme.